ucsd-cse131/sp22/lectures/01-introduction.md

 * How to use types for design
 * How to add new features / refactor
 * How to test & validate

 ## What do you *need to know* ?

 This 131 **depends very heavily** on CSE 130

-* Familiarity with Functional Programming and Ocaml
+* Familiarity with Functional Programming and Haskell
 * Datatypes (e.g. Lists, Trees, ADTs)
 * Polymorphism
 * Recursion